-Chair Patricia Bates opened the meeting at 10:05 a.m. and welcomed everyone.
-She asked everyone to join her in the Pledge of Allegiance.
+Chair Patricia Bates welcomed everyone to the meeting at 10:10 a.m. and asked Nancy Jimeno to lead the Pledge of Allegiance.

-2. Approval of July 2010 Minutes
+2. Approval of November 2, 2011 Minutes

-Chair Patricia Bates asked if there were any additions or corrections to the July 7, 2010 Environmental Oversight Committee (EOC) meeting minutes.
-There were no additions or corrections.
-A motion was made by Melanie Schlotterbeck and seconded by Nancy Jimeno to approve the July 7, 2010 EOC meeting minutes as presented.
-The motion passed unanimously.
+Chair Patricia Bates asked if there were any additions or corrections to the November 2, 2011 Environmental Oversight Committee (EOC) meeting minutes.
+A motion was made by Melanie Schlotterbeck, seconded by Greg Winterbottom and passed unanimously to approve the November 2, 2011 EOC meeting minutes as presented.
+The motion was carried unanimously.